Elon Musk 'guesses' SpaceX could send its next-gen Starship to Mars as soon as 2024

-If you want to go to Mars, timing is everything, and Elon Musk no longer thinks SpaceX will make it to the red planet when the next window of opportunity opens up in 2022.
+If you want to go to Mars, timing is everything, and Elon Musk no longer thinks his company SpaceX will make it to the red planet when the next window of opportunity opens in 2022.

 The world's leading fan of leaving this world had previously hoped to send a robotic mission to Mars in 2022, followed by a crewed trip a couple of years later.
 During an interview at the Mars Society virtual convention on Friday, Musk said he now thinks his next-generation Starship spacecraft could be ready as soon as 2023, in time for a launch window in 2024.